coxlr/ringcentral-laravel/README.md

 ### Laravel 5.5+

-If you're using Laravel 5.5 or above, the package will automatically register the `RingCentral` provider and facade.
+If you are using Laravel 5.5 or above, the package will automatically register the `RingCentral` provider and facade.

 ### Laravel 5.4 and below